 Get details on the medical malpractice statute of limitations in your state.
 But in order to make absolutely sure that you're in compliance with this law, it's a good idea to discuss the specifics of your situation with a medical malpractice lawyer.
 Speaking of which...

-Finding a qualified and experienced lawyer is critical in a medical malpractice case.
-It is far more important to have a good lawyer in a medical malpractice case than in a standard personal injury case for several reasons.
+Finding a qualified and experienced lawyer is critical in a medical malpractice case—more so than in a standard personal injury case—for several reasons.

-Third, medical malpractice cases almost always require an expert medical witness or a team of medical experts to prove liability.
-Because most doctors will not agree to testify against a fellow doctor, a good medical malpractice lawyer must have access to a network of doctors who are willing to testify as experts in medical malpractice cases.
-Qualified doctors who will do this are few and far between, and they generally don’t advertise.
-It takes a lawyer who knows what he/she is doing to find these doctors.
+Third, medical malpractice cases almost always require an expert medical witness or a team of medical experts in order to prove liability.
+Because many doctors will not agree to testify against a colleague, a good medical malpractice lawyer must have access to a network of health care professionals and academics who are willing to testify as experts in medical malpractice cases.

 Fourth, medical malpractice cases are expensive (in part because of the cost of these medical experts).
 Good medical malpractice lawyers accept this and are prepared to pay these costs, which could reach tens of thousands of dollars.
-Inexperienced medical malpractice lawyers may not want to front these costs and/or may not be able to afford the costs, and you can lose your case if neither you, nor your lawyer, can afford to pay the necessary experts.
+Inexperienced medical malpractice lawyers may not want to front these costs and/or may not be able to afford the costs, and you can lose your case if you're unable to pay the necessary experts.

-Depending on the state's laws, this Offer of Proof or Certificate of Merit can require a qualified physician to review the plaintiff's medical records and write a report stating that, in his/her opinion, the defendant physician was negligent in his/her care of the plaintiff, and that the physician's negligence caused the plaintiff's subsequent injuries.
+Depending on the state's laws, this filing can require a qualified physician to review the plaintiff's medical records and write a sworn opinion declaring that the defendant physician was negligent in providing care to the plaintiff, and that the physician's negligence caused the plaintiff's subsequent injuries.